‘If you believe in independence, you must vote SNP,' says Humza Yousaf at election campaign launch

 Addressing party figures in Glasgow, Mr Yousaf said it is “very clear now” that Sir Keir will be the next prime minister.
 However, he said the only certainty of a Labour government is that it will be followed by a Tory one.

-He said the UK is heading down the wrong path, with an unhealthy “cosy consensus” among the Westminster parties.
+He said the UK was heading down the wrong path, with an unhealthy “cosy consensus” among the Westminster parties.

 Mr Yousaf went on to vow his MPs would seek to “work constructively with a Labour government to introduce measures for a fairer country”.
 But he also promised they would look to prevent a future Labour government from “backsliding on green investment” and seek to protect the NHS from “creeping privatisation at Westminster”.